telerik/fiddler-everywhere-docs/user-guide/rules.md

 ## Rules Queue

 The **Rules Queue**, also the __Queue Viewer__ or __Queue Rules Viewer__, is a queue of the created rules.
 The **Rules Queue** allows you to enable or disable, promote or denote, edit, export, import, share, and immediately execute the listed rules.

+When using a rule from the **Rules Queue**, take into consideration the following tips:

+- The **Rules** tab must be enabled for any rule from the queue to be executed.
+- Only **enabled** rules from the queue will be applied on ongoing Live traffic capture.
+- You can explicitly apply a rule for captured traffic by using the **Play** button (executes the rule on current sessions).
+- By default, the [**Unmatched Requests Passthrough**](#unmatched-requests-passthrough) is turned off, and it won't block a request even if the rule condition is not satisfied.
+- The rules in the **Rules Queue** are executed with priority based on their position in the queue.
+Use **Demote** and **Promote** buttons to change a rule position (and priority) in the queue.
+- Note that some rules might trigger [a final action](#final-and-non-final-actions), which will stop executing any other rules with lower priority.

 ### Rules Priority